I. Viable Lessons from another Third-World Model

 Sotto, Agustin.
 “History of Philippine Cinema (1897-1969).”
 Pelikula at Lipunan: Festival of Filipino Film Classics and Short Films.
 [Quezon City]: National Commission for Culture and the Arts Cinema Committee, Film Academy of the Philippines, and Movie Workers Welfare Fund, 1994.
 N.pag.

 ———, dir.
 Pelikula.
 Scr.
 Bienvenido Lumbera.
 Cultural Center of the Philippines, 1990.

 ———.
 Pelikula: An Essay on the Philippine Film: 1897-1960.
 [Manila]: Cultural Center of the Philippines Special Publications Office, 1992.

 Staiger, Janet.
 “Mass-Produced Photoplays: Economic and Signifying Practices in the First Years of Hollywood.”
 Movies and Methods, Volume II: An Anthology.
 Ed.
 Bill Nichols.
-Berkeley: U of California P, 1985.
+Berkeley: University of California Press, 1985.
 144-61.